aovdiien/guess-game/README.md

-# Getting Started with Create React App
+# Guess 4-Digit Number GAME

+The simple, yet vivid and interactive game to guess a 4-digit number.
+Computer generates a random 4-digit number every new round of game.
+You type numbers in.
+If the number is correct, then you are informed by a green check-mark, if the typed-in number is wrong, you are informed by a red cross-mark.
+Whenever you get full 4-digit number match, a fireworks display indicating that you won the game is shown! :)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts